We have moved our regular funds for community groups and charities based in Cornwall and the Isles of Scilly into one main programe, One Programme.

 Although larger sums are sometimes given, most grants are in the range £200 - £1,000

-The next Awarding Panel meeting will be in October 2021
+The next Awarding Panel meeting will be on the 19th October 2021

 Surviving Winter Fuel Fund

 The Surviving Winter Fund aims to raise money to offer financial support to the people at the most risk in Cornwall, helping them to stay warm, active and healthy.
 Grants are made to charitable organisations and agencies throughout Cornwall over the winter for distribution to people on low incomes, who struggle to heat their home and maintain a reasonable quality of life during the winter.